-progress in our understanding of the principles of biology, chemistry, and physics that has led to these advances in medicine.
+How has this medical progress come about?
+The answer is that diseases could not be cured until they were understood, and this understanding has emerged through greater knowledge of how the body functions.
+It is progress in our understanding of the principles of biology, chemistry, and physics that has led to these advances in medicine.
 Because so much of modern medicine depends on chemistry, it is essential that students who intend to enter the health professions have some understanding of basic chemistry.
-This book has been written to help you achieve that goal.
+This book was written to help you achieve that goal.
 Even if you choose a different profession, you will find that the chemistry you learn in this course will greatly enrich your life.

 The universe consists of matter, energy, and empty space.
 Matter is anything that has mass and takes up space.
 Chemistry is the science that deals with matter: the structure and properties of matter and the transformations from one form of matter to another.
-We will discuss energy in Section 1-8.
+We will discuss energy in Section 1.8.

 It has long been known that matter can change, or be made to change, from one form to another.
-In a chemical change, more commonly called a chemical reaction, some substances are used up (disappear) and others are formed to take their place.
-An example is the burning of a mixture of hydrocarbons, usually called "bottled gas."
+In a chemical change, more commonly called a chemical reaction, substances are used up (disappear) and others are formed to take their places.
+An example is the burning of the mixture of hydrocarbons usually called "bottled gas."
 In this mixture of hydrocarbons, the main component is propane.
 When this chemical change takes place, propane and oxygen from the air are converted to carbon dioxide and water.
-Figure 1-1 shows another chemical change.
+Figure 1.1 shows another chemical change.